CryptoSwift

 /* Decrypt Data */

-let decryptedBytes = try aes.decrypt(encryptedData.bytes)
+let decryptedBytes = try aes.decrypt(encryptedData.byteArray)

 let decryptedData = Data(decryptedBytes)